 “My German Shepherd has spent his entire life being trained, disciplined, and taught proper behavior with people of all ages and types.
 We work everyday to maintain that behavior, and it’s difficult work at times.
+And we still have a lifetime of training ahead of us.
 As his handler, I make sure that my mind-set is proper everyday, so that he will follow my lead without hesitation.
 No, my well-trained German Shepherd is not dangerous until I tell him to be dangerous.”
 (I’m not finished yet…)

 “No, the Most Dangerous German Shepherd in the World is the one you saw photo’s of on Facebook, and then the breeders website.
 You read about the puppies from other owners, how wonderful they are, how much love they give.
 That dangerous little ball of love has brilliant blue eyes, floppy ears, a warm, pink belly, and is only 6 to 12 weeks old.
 This dog is roly-poly, luxuriously soft to the touch, and has a prediliction to cuddling into your neck.
 The smell of new German Shepherd Puppy is as intoxicating as Honeysuckle in the Summer.
 This is the German Shepherd you are likely to meet at a top-notch breeders kennel.
 You are going to fall head over heels in love, and you are going to thrill your children when you tell them to pick which one they want.
 I almost guarantee that the puppy will be wonderful at first.
 But then life will move back in.
 Work, school, soccer practice, church, more soccer, shopping, school activities, another Saturday of Travel League hockey…and, oh yeah, the puppy is left behind in a crate.
 Or in the house alone.
 Or at an expensive day-care.
 At some point, that beautiful little ball of blue-eyed fuzz, will become a tawny eyed, sofa-eating, carpet soiling, problem that you will see as an inconvenience at least.
 Developing into something worse without attention…